-After all the tests are finished (50 pings for each location) you'll get results with Minimum = X ms, Maximum = Y ms, Average = Z ms latency (or min/avg/max/mdev = X/Y/Z/W ms).
-You're looking for Average or avg number.
+After all the tests are finished (50 pings for each location) you will get the results with Minimum = X ms, Maximum = Y ms, Average = Z ms latency (or min/avg/max/mdev = X/Y/Z/W ms).
+You are looking for Average or avg number.
 Pick the location for which the test gives you the lowest Average or avg number of ms.

 Please note that, due to additional proxification for some locations, you have to add additional milliseconds to your results when comparing to .eu and .usa:

 It is also important that you receive 0% packet loss in the ping results.
 If you get a significant packet loss for a particular location, it might be wiser to choose a location with slightly higher ms results, but with lower or zero packet loss.
 Since Internet network connectivity for your location might fluctuate in terms of stability during various periods of day, it is recommended to repeat these tests on various times of days (for example, morning, afternoon, and night).

 .hk = 40ms AVG + 150ms = 190ms AVG